 Yamashiroya is handily situated opposite Ueno station, so great if you’re visiting the park, museums or zoo.
 It has six floors and they really cram in the products.
 You’ll find all your favourite characters, lots of cute stuff you’ve never seen before and all the latest crazy gadgets (I was very tempted by a Pom Pom Purin ice cream maker).
 Head around the corner to Yodobashi Camera after as there are huge rows of gashapon capsule machines outside.

-We discovered Passport on our first trip to Japan and always make sure to go back as it has so many cute plush and homewares that you won’t see anywhere else.
+We discovered Passport (now HAPiNS) on our first trip to Japan and I always make sure to go back as it has so many cute plush and homewares that you won’t see anywhere else.
 I usually pick up an adorable pillow for the plane home and got one of these cats this time.
 It’s also one of the few places you can buy Hannari Tofu and Alpacasso.
 Find it in Ikebukuro’s Sunshine City mall, which is full of great shops.

 All photos by Marceline Smith